mcgilmore/codonrs/README.md

 `codonrs` is a small crate for rapidly calculating relative synonymous codon usage (RSCU) values for coding DNA sequences, for analyses of codon usage bias.
-The crate can be used as a command-line utility with the `codonrs` command, or used in other crates via the analysis mod.
+The crate can be used as a command-line utility with the `codonrs` command, or used in other crates via the analysis module.

 ### Command-line usage